Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 </tab>
 </tabs>

-When documenting multi-project builds, you don't need to apply the plugin explicitly to every subproject you want to document.
+When documenting multi-project builds, you need to apply the plugin explicitly to every subproject you want to document.
-Instead,
-Dokka expects you to share configuration across subprojects using convention plugins or manual configuration per subproject.
+You can configure Dokka directly in each subproject or share Dokka configuration across subprojects using a convention plugin.
 For more information, see
 how to configure [single-project](#single-project-configuration) and [multi-project](#multi-project-configuration) builds.